explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

     revocation removes specifically that origin while others remain, its usage credit goes stale rather than being reattributed — rare (needs multiple origins to have genuinely stored byte-identical content) and bounded (can't grow, only go stale), not fixed here.
+16. **The Public Hash List is a real upstream snapshot, shipped as a plain data file, not a compiled-in array.** A self-audit had assumed no real PHL existed yet and shipped an intentionally empty seed (decision 12); this turned out to be wrong — `WICG/cross-origin-storage` has its own actively-maintained `public-hash-list/implementation/` pipeline (scrapers for cdnjs, jsDelivr, Google Fonts, Chromium's pervasive-resource list, npm popularity, HTTP Archive, Hugging Face, and manual additions, gated by real-world k-anonymity thresholds), regenerated on a schedule and published at `public-hash-list/implementation/data/public-hash-list.dat` (a PSL-style flat file — fetch the real bytes from `media.githubusercontent.com`, not `raw.githubusercontent.com`, which serves only a Git LFS pointer for that path).
+New `generate_public_hash_list.py` parses that file's three MUST/SHOULD-adopt sections (core, Hugging Face, manual — see that repository's own README for the exact semantics of each), validates/dedups/sorts ~295k SHA-256 digests, and packs them as raw 32-byte values (not hex text — half the size, and the format `CrossOriginStoragePublicHashList::Contains()` already binary-searches).
+The packed result (`data/public-hash-list.bin`, 9.45 MiB) is **not** compiled into a C++ array — embedding that much high-entropy (hence uncompressible) data as string/array literals would bloat both the translation unit and compile time for no benefit — it ships as a plain file via `FINAL_TARGET_FILES.crossoriginstorage`, landing alongside the GRE, and `CrossOriginStoragePublicHashList` loads it lazily (one `NS_GetSpecialDirectory(NS_GRE_DIR, ...)` main-thread round trip, mirroring `CrossOriginStoragePersistence`'s own pattern, then a single file read) and holds it resident for the process lifetime.
+A load failure of any kind (missing file, wrong size) fails safe to "nothing loaded," identical to the old empty seed's behavior, never a crash.
+New gtest (`dom/crossoriginstorage/gtest/`) exercises real first/middle/last entries pulled directly from the shipped file, plus absent/malformed/wrong-algorithm rejection — the first unit test in this feature's history, and a real regression check: a broken load path degrades every wildcard-scope read to GREASE-only without any test noticing otherwise.

 ## Implementation plan